- Seated Thoracic Extensions

 3. Planks (the right way)

 Planks are important for transverse abdominis contraction.
-These muscle help to stabilize the spine during movement and help to create intra-abdominal pressure to support the spine.
-Again, posture is often lost in this exercise because of lack of correct exercise mechanics mainly and secondly due to fatigue.
+These muscles help to stabilize the spine during movement and help to create intra-abdominal pressure to support the spine.
+The correct position is not often attained due to lack of correct exercise mechanics or fatigue.

-- Starting on the floor prone.
-Place your feet behind you and prop up onto your elbows so they are below the shoulders.
+- Start on the floor in the prone position.
+Prop up onto your elbows so they are below the shoulders.

 - Create a straight line from shoulder to hips by lifting the chest and elongating the belly.
-When people see this occur they think the hips are sagging.
+When people see this, they think the hips are sagging.
 They are not.